 The United Nations' IRDTS identifies the establishment as the appropriate unit of observation for this division.
 This makes measures of operating revenue more complete since it includes the trade establishments of enterprises classified to other industries.
-In other words, going back to the automotive fuel example, gas stations and the suppliers of the gas (oil companies) would be covered in the retail establishment population.
-The gas stations would report their commissions while the retail establishments of oil companies would report their gross sales.
-If the unit of observation is an enterprise, that same oil company with retail establishments would likely be classified to manufacturing and the retail statistics would appear to be incomplete.
+In other words, going back to the automotive fuel example, operators of filling stations and the principal who owns the automotive fuel would both be covered in the retail establishment population.
+As noted in section 3.1 issue 9, the operator would report their commissions while the principal would report their gross sales.
+Now consider that the principal is a large vertically integrated oil producer.
+If the unit of observation is an enterprise, that principal with retail establishments would likely be classified to manufacturing and the retail statistics would appear to be incomplete.
+Turnover in the industry at an enterprise level would reflect the commissions and only a portion of gross sales from the portion of enterprises that are classified in Retail Trade.